webaware/disable-emails/readme.txt

 * bulk-loading data into websites which might trigger emails
 * adding new sites into multisite installations

+> NB: if you need to run this plugin on WordPress 5.4 or earlier, and must install manually from a .zip file, please install version 1.6.3 which you can [download from the Advanced page for the plugin](https://wordpress.org/plugins/disable-emails/advanced/).
+Since version 1.7.0, WordPress 5.5 or later is required.

 ### Translations

 Many thanks to the generous efforts of our translators: